jlndk/devoops/report/11_Systems-Design.md

 ### System Design
-The new version of the MiniTwit application is a web app written in C# using ASP.NET.
+Our version of the MiniTwit application is a web app written in C# using ASP.NET.
 Data is stored using Entity Framework Core (EF Core) as a database abstraction layer working with a PostgreSQL database.
 This stack was chosen because it has both excellent support, maintenance and documentation.
 Furthermore, this means that many third-party packages are available, like SeriLog which makes interaction with ElasticSearch painless and Prometheus-net for plug and play communication with Prometheus.

 The application has three main C# Projects.
 - MiniTwit.Web.App, which contains the web app that users interact with.